AIDungeonWiXAnon/AID2-Installer-Project/README.md

-# AI Dungeon 2: Clover Edition Installer
+# AI Dungeon 2: Clover Edition Installer (.exe)

 This repo's main focus is providing an easy-to-use, intuitive, and comprehensive installer for AI Dungeon 2: Clover Edition.
 It will handle install of the Github repo, CUDA, cuDNN, Python, and all related packages, plus any configuration options that need to be made (such as downloading the torrent.)

 Currently the system is manually updated by me to whatever the latest release of Clover Edition is when I have the time, but in the future, it will be an automated web-based installer that will automatically pull the latest version for you.

 It does, however, currently automatically pull the latest versions of Python 3.7, CUDA, cuDNN, and their related packages (such as transformers).

 ## Getting Started

 These instructions will get you a copy of the project up so that you can fiddle around with it.
-If you'd rather just download an exe and install the game, see deployement for notes on that.
+If you'd rather just download an exe and install the game, see deployment for notes on that.

 ### Prerequisites